Descriptions sorted by Study Permits

 There are some exceptions to this rule.
 For example:

-- International students are not required to register in a school term that is designated as a break for immigration purposes.
-Regularly scheduled breaks are explained in Carleton Undergraduate Regulations, section 2.1.2.1 and in Graduate Program Calendars.
+- International students are not required to register in a school term that is designated as a break for immigration purposes in the university’s regulations

 - A Leave of Absence for one term may be considered an authorized break from studies.

-Immigration considerations related to breaks from studies are explained in full on the ISSO website.
+Immigration considerations related to breaks from studies are explained in full on the GO-ISSO website.

 -

-You should apply for renewal early in your final term, because you want to receive your new study permit before the end of the term.
+You should apply for renewal early in your final term, because it is beneficial to receive your new permit by the time you are ready to apply for the PGWP.

-It is Immigration, Refugees & Citizenship Canada (IRCC)’s usual practice to allow this 90-day window.
+It is Immigration, Refugees & Citizenship Canada (IRCC)’s usual practice to account for this 90-day window when they issue study permits.

 -